-Recent highlights include performances presented by the San Francisco Symphony with Itzhak Perlman, Amarillo Symphony, Chamber Music Sedona, a tour with the Silk Road Ensemble, Parlance Chamber Concerts, Moab Music Festival, Lyra Music Festival, Olympic Music Festival, North Carolina New Music Initiative, and the Leicester International Music Festival.
-Upcoming performances include Music in the Vineyards, Olympia Symphony Orchestra, and tours with the Chamber Music Society of Lincoln Center and Camerata Pacifica, as well as return performances at Music@Menlo, the Highlands Chapel Series, and the Bridgehampton Chamber Music Festival.
+Recent and upcoming highlights include concerts presented by the San Francisco Symphony with Itzhak Perlman, Amarillo Symphony, Chamber Music Sedona, a tour with the Silk Road Ensemble, Music@Menlo, Parlance Chamber Concerts, Moab Music Festival, Music in the Vineyards, Town Hall Seattle, Lyra Music Festival, Olympic Music Festival, North Carolina New Music Initiative, and the Leicester International Music Festival, as well as performances with the Chamber Music Society of Lincoln Center and Camerata Pacifica.

 Violinist Kristin Lee is pleased to announce new concert programming for future seasons, offered for 2021-22 and beyond.